RebollidoRiosLab/ALO-HA/README.md

 # Allergy Linking Oncology Human Analyses (ALO•HA)

 **ALO•HA** is an interactive **Shiny** application developed by the [RebollidoRiosLab](https://rebollidorioslab.com/) for the AllergoOncology research community.
-It enables exploration of allergy-related omics data in a publication-aware and biologically contextualized way.
+It It allows users to explore allergy-associated molecules while integrating biological context with publication evidence.

 🔗 **Access the live app**: [https://rebollidorioslab.shinyapps.io/aloha/](https://rebollidorioslab.shinyapps.io/aloha/)